What Is a Demand Promissory Note?

 Estate Planning

-Intra-family loans used in estate planning to transfer wealth while maintaining documentation
+Intra-family loans used in estate planning to transfer wealth while maintaining IRS documentation for AFR compliance and IRC § 7872 below-market loan treatment.

 Key Components of a Demand Promissory Note